snaden/assassinsFrontend/README.md

 deploys the app to your device.
 Notice that you need to enable USB Debugging on Android before deploying the app.
 For iOS, it is more complicated.
 You need to have a paid developer account for on-device testing and set up your phone for development.
-If you have deployed app on your iOS devices before, `run` command should just work.
+If you have deployed apps on your iOS devices before, `run` command should just work.